Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Quasi-Linear GNEPs

 \end{definition} Note that the equality~\eqref{eq: IGfree} does only need to hold for $x_{-i}\in \dom X_i$ but not necessarily for all $x_{-i}$ in the (potentially substantial) bigger set $\mathrm{dom}X_i$ as the following example illustrates.

-\begin{example}[Capacitated Discrete Flow Games (CDFG)] We consider a directed \emph{capacitated} graph $G=(V,E,c)$, where $V$ are the nodes, $E$ the edge set with $|E|=m$ and $c \in \Z_{\geq 0}^m$ denotes the edge capacities.
-There is a set of players $N= \{1, \dots, n\}$ and each $i\in N$ is associated with an end-to-end pair $(s_i,t_i)\in V\times V$.
-The strategy $x_i$ of a player $i \in N$ represents an integral flow which sends $d_i \in \N$ flow units from her source $s_i$ to her sink $t_i$.
-A player is further restricted in her strategy choice by the capacity constraints, i.e.~for given rivals' strategies $x_{-i}$, her flow $x_i$ has to satisfy the restriction $x_i \leq c - \sum_{s\neq i}x_s$.
+\begin{example}[Capacitated Discrete Flow Games (CDFG)] We consider a directed graph $G=(V,E)$ with nodes $V$ and edges $E$.
+There is a set of players $N= \{1, \dots, n\}$ where each $i\in N$ is associated with an end-to-end pair $(s_i,t_i)\in V\times V$ {as well as an individual constraint-vector $c_i\in\Z^E_{\geq 0}$.} The strategy $x_i$ of a player $i \in N$ represents an integral $s_i$-$t_i$-flow with a flow value equal to her demand $d_i \in \N$.
+Hereby, a player is restricted in her strategy choice by her capacity constraints, i.e.~for given rivals' strategies $x_{-i}$, her flow $x_i$ has to satisfy the restriction {$x_i \leq c_i - \sum_{s\neq i}x_s$}.
 Thus the strategy set of a player $i \in N$ is described by